 CSA is an alternative model for food access and distribution where the customer is directly linked to the farm.
 The customer (or “CSA member”) purchases “shares” in the harvest, paying at the beginning of the season and receiving a portion of the harvest over the course of the season; thus sharing in both the risk and bounty of food production.

 Many CSAs are presented in the form of a weekly basket, selected and packed by the farmer, and made up of a selection of seasonal vegetables.
-Membership in our CSA looks a little bit different, as you’ll see below.
+Membership in our CSA looks a little bit different.

 Patchwood Farm CSA: FAQs